6300 Wilshire Blvd. Suite 1020, Los Angeles, CA 90048

 How long does it take to obtain the H-1B?

 The H-1B is valid for up to three years and can be extended a final three years.
 You are allowed to change employers with CIS permission, but you cannot spend more than six years in H-1B status.
 Some of our clients first graduate and obtain one year of practical training.
 Then, they use a few years of H-1B and then go back to F-1 to obtain a graduate degree and then get another H-1B.
 This is a fairly common scenario.
+If you are in the middle of the green card process it might be possible to extend beyond the normal six year H-1B limit.

 I have recently obtained a Ph.D. and been offered a position as an Assistant Professor.
 The school is obtaining the H-1B for me but they told me I was responsible for the green card.
 What can I do?
+And, can you provide me with a typical timeline for this type of green card?

 Faculty may be sponsored either as an Outstanding Professor/Researcher or through what is termed, "Faculty Special Handling Labor Certification."
 Typically, CIS likes to see that you have had your Ph.D. for at least three years before they will consider approving you as an Outstanding Professor/Researcher.
+In fact, at this time the winning outstanding professor/researcher has normally obtained his/her Ph.D at least 5-10 years earlier and has many articles in print.

 If you recently defended your dissertation successfully, I would probably recommend the faculty labor certification.
 This is a perfect avenue for new faculty.
 This type of labor certification only requires that you were chosen as the "most qualified" applicant for the job.
 In other words, as long as you "won" the recruitment and were offered the job then you will obtain the green card.
 This is established by a letter from the recruitment committee detailing the recruitment and why you were more qualified than the other applicants.
-We file many of these types of cases for new faculty and the beauty is that you just have to be more qualified than the other applicants.
+We file many of these types of cases all over the U.S. for new faculty and the beauty is that you just have to be more qualified than the other applicants.
 This is dramatically different from the normal, non-faculty, labor certification.

 Is there a time limit to file the labor certification with the Labor Department?